milonmaze/privacy-terms-observatory/developer.chrome.com/docs/webstore/program_policies.md

 Skip to content
+PWA Summit: a conference to help everyone succeed with PWAs is happening Oct 6 & 7.
+Apply now to submit a talk.
+Apply Dismiss
 Documentation
 Chrome Web Store
 Chrome Web Store policies
 Developer Program Policies

-Published on Friday, February 28, 2014 • Updated on Thursday, February 4, 2021
+Published on Friday, February 28, 2014 • Updated on Tuesday, June 29, 2021

 Table of contents
+Caution

 Important: As of 06/12/2018, inline installation is deprecated.
 For more information, read our Chromium Blog post and Migration FAQ.

 Branding Guidelines | Rating Guidelines | Program Policies | User Data FAQ | Developer Agreement